6 min read

 The Full Circle

-For my birthday, we ended up at a very cool retro pinball arcade in town.
-It had flashing lights, old-school arcade games, and a two-player Guitar Hero setup.
+For my birthday, we ended up at this very cool retro pinball arcade in town.
+It had old-school arcade games, pinball machines, and a two-player Guitar Hero setup.
 My daughter and I immediately grabbed those plastic guitars and played until our arms were stiff.

 The muscle memory was slow, but the happiness was instant.